ATN Bangla: Programming

 ATN Bangla is a mixed entertainment television channel.
 Alongside entertainment and news programming, the channel provides educational, sports, cultural programming, and much more.
 Religious programming, specifically Islamic, was introduced to the network on 8 September 1998.

+Related services

+ATN Bangla UK

+In 2001, the channel began broadcasting to the Bangladeshi diaspora in Europe.
+In June 2005, ATN Bangla was added to Sky Digital in the United Kingdom and Ireland.
+It was later removed from the platform in May 2006.